Fabxx/LCL/README.md

 # Playlist contorller icon

-I have provided a thumbnails folder with pngs inside for those console that don't have an icon, for nor this is the list:
+I have provided a thumbnails folder with pngs inside for those console that don't have an icon, for now this is the list:

 ```
 Xbox 360.png
 ```

-Just copy-paste the png inside the `Thumbnails` folder of retroarch
+Just copy-paste the png inside the `thumbnails` folder of retroarch

 # Creating a playlist